mapbox/mapbox-match.js/README.md

 - `gpsPrecision` : Integer indicating the precision of the input geometries in metres (default=5)
 - `return` type of object to return after matching
  - :`layer` (default) returns a leaflet featureLayer
- - :`feature` returns a geojson feature collection object
+ - :`geojson` returns a geojson feature collection

 ## Development